About the URA

 State law requires 11 factors be used to determine blight.
 Four of the 11 must be found to exist.
 They include things such as unsanitary or unsafe conditions; deteriorated or deteriorating structures or site; the existence of conditions that endanger life or property and environmental contamination.

 Yes, the URA has the power of eminent domain, but rarely uses it.
 If eminent domain is authorized by the Authority, there is a formal court process that determines fair market value of affected properties.

 Eminent Domain is the authority of a government agency to acquire property for public purposes (not to be confused with meaning public buildings and improvements only).
 The term is also known as condemnation.

 TIF is used to fill the gap between the total cost of the redevelopment project and the level of private financing it can support.
 Under this financing tool, the level of property tax and/or sales tax collected before redevelopment is used as a base and the new tax revenues expected are estimated.
 The difference between the base and the increase in taxes collected as a result of the redevelopment project is the tax increment.

 No. TIF can be requested through an application process and final approval is determined by the URA Board.
 If a project is approved, it must prove financial limitations to proceed and could not redevelop without public investment.
 Additionally, the project must meets a public objective, and then only to fill the gap between the total project cost and the level of private financing the project can support.
 TIF is not an entitlement and not every project can expect financial contribution by the URA.

 No. Redevelopment typically does not directly affect your property taxes, although there may be an indirect affect if property values eventually increase in a larger area because of the redevelopment.

-North College Citizen Advisory Group (CAG) is a committee composed of North College URA project area residents, businesspersons and representatives of organizations that provide advice to the decision making authority.
+North College Citizen Advisory Group (CAG) is a committee of North College URA project area residents, businesspersons and representatives of organizations that provide advice to the decision making authority.